 Let’s wind down with a piece by legendary contemporary dance choreographer Pina Bausch, whose work led to a gorgeous film by Wim Wenders, Pina.
-This striking piece shown below, which goes from arid to very wet, is serene yet dark and dangerous.
+This striking piece shown below features dance in both wet and arid settings, is both serene yet dangerous in feel.

 To finish with something lighter, and in fact, delightful, sample this clip from Pilobolus Dance Theater’s SHADOWLAND, described as, “Part dance, part shadow act, part circus, and part concert, the surreal story of a young girl’s sensational world as she comes of age.”
 SHADOWLAND was created in collaboration with Steven Banks, the lead writer of SpongeBob SquarePants, and American musician, producer, and film composer David Poe.